EfeCicekdagi/Wind-Turbine-Power-Forecasting-with-LSTM/README.md

 ## 🛠️ Installation & Requirements

 1. Clone this repository
+2. Download the dataset from Kaggle: [Wind Power Generation Data Forecasting](https://www.kaggle.com/datasets/mubashirrahim/wind-power-generation-data-forecasting)
-2. Download the dataset from Kaggle and place it next to LSTM.ipynb or LSTM.py.
+3. Place the dataset file in the same directory as LSTM.ipynb or LSTM.py.

 ---
 ## 📈 Model